top of page

 Kristina Diprose co-runs the Rhubarb at the Triangle open mic in Shipley, and co-edited its anthologies Un/Forced and Seconds.
 She has been shortlisted in the Ginkgo Prize and Leeds Poetry Festival competitions and was an Ilkley Literature Festival 2023 New Northern Poet.
 Recent poems appear in publications from Strix, Open Shutter Press and The Wee Sparrow Poetry Press.

-Thin Spells, her debut pamphlet of ecopoetry, is forthcoming in 2025.
 Diamond dust falls hundreds of miles from the Arctic and a woman overwinters as a wood frog.
 Starlings learn the language of a two-stroke engine and a battery hen holds court in a friend’s living room.
 These are poems about human entanglement in nature, everyday wonders and where we seek solace.
+Thins Spells is Kristina's debut pamphlet of eco poetry.

 Instagram: @kristinadiprose